MrOwl Partners with Cricket Star Virat Kohli, who will Share Exclusive Personal Content on the Platform

-SAN FRANCISCO – (July 31, 2018) – Today, MrOwl announces a partnership with cricket star Virat Kohli, the captain for the India national cricket team.
+MrOwl has announced a partnership with cricket star Virat Kohli, the captain for the India national cricket team.
 MrOwl is a Community Interest Engine™ that brings together the best of social, search, and digital organization all in one app.
 The MrOwl apps and website allow people to collaborate on topics, find inspiring ideas, share knowledge with the community, & explore their interests.

 Kohli is considered one of the best batsmen in the world and holds many records within cricket including most centuries by a captain in a calendar year and first cricketer to score three centuries within his first three innings as Test captain.